UP CM terms rising population 'hurdle in development', unveils policy to stabilise it | Politics

 If there is no gap between the birth of two children, it affects their nourishment, he said, adding the efforts made in the past four to five years have yielded good results, but more efforts are needed.

-The health of a mother and her child have to be linked with this, the CM said.
+The health of a mother and her child have to be linked with this, the CM said as he stressed on the need make the health system robust and accessible.

+UP Minister of Medical, Health and Family Welfare, Jai Pratap Singh said, ''It is estimated that our (India's) population will overtake China by 2027.
+If we implement the new population policy, then it is estimated that the population of this state will stabilise by 2052.''
+The population policy and the draft bill for population control have become a political flashpoint in the state where Assembly election is slated to be held early next year.

+Questioning the timing of unveiling the policy, media panellist of UP Congress Priyanka Gupta said, ''Why did the BJP get reminded of bringing this policy when barely six months are left for the election?'' ''The government must ensure that the policy does not have any adverse impact on the poor.
+Till now, no awareness programme has run... they (BJP government) came up with this only to divert the attention of the people from the serious issue of unemployment.
+It wants to send the public a message that it is the population which is responsible for unemployment, and not the government,'' she alleged.

 Hitting out at the BJP government over its draft population control bill, Samajwadi Party MP Shafiqur Rahman Barq on Sunday asked where will India get manpower in case of war if people are not allowed to procreate.